i574n/vault/3_resources/dialects/english.md

 But he had also seen the power of music and art to inspire change and bring people together.
 That was why he had become a rapper - to use his platform to speak out against injustice and inspire his community to come together and make a change.

 And now, as he walked away from the scene of the crime, Kendrick knew that he had taken a step towards making his community a better place.
 It was a small victory, but it was a start.

+< Listen up, y'all, I got a story to tell
+'Bout a princess from Jericoacoara, trapped in a spell She used to be a beauty, but now she's a serpent
+With only her head and feet left, it's truly absurd, man But there's a way to break the curse, it's no lie
+But it takes a real man, willing to die
+Only with the sacrifice of a human life
+Can she be freed from her reptilian strife

+So who's the man that's brave enough to try?
+To face the danger head on, to do or die
+I'll tell you what, I'll be that man tonight
+I'll take the risk, no matter what the price
+I'll make my way to that hidden cave
+Where the princess and her palace of riches lay
+I'll offer up my life, spill my blood on her back
+And watch the spell break, see her beauty come back

+Princess of Jericoacoara, trapped in a curse
+Only a hero can break it, it couldn't be worse
+But the reward is great, riches beyond measure
+For the one who frees her from her scaly treasure

+So there you have it, my tale is done
+A story of courage, of battles won
+And though I may not reap the riches I seek
+I'll have the eternal honor, of setting the princess free